tutorgen/hpit_services/README.md

 HPIT was designed to run on a Unix-like system, and Windows support is solely for development purposes.
 Windows should not be used as an HPIT production server.

-#### Install Python 3.4, Pip and virtualenv
+#### Install Python 3.3.5, Pip and virtualenv
-To install Python 3.4, download the binary from https://www.python.org/downloads/ and run.
+To install Python 3.3.5, download the binary from https://www.python.org/downloads/ and run.

+To install Pip, go to http://pip.readthedocs.org/en/latest/installing.html , download the get-pip.py script, and run with 'python get-pip.py'.

-Pip ships with Python 3.4.
-Test to make sure you have the correct versions by running:
+Verify you have the proper versions of Python and Pip:

 `python --version`